TomVer99/click-for-me/README.md

 ## Planned Features

-- **Buys buildings based on CPS increase** - Click For Me will automatically buy buildings that will increase your CPS by the greatest amount.
 - **Automatically buys upgrades** - Click For Me will automatically buy the most inexpensive upgrade available to you, based on your current bank balance.
-- **Buys upgrades based on CPS increase** - Click For Me will automatically buy upgrades that will increase your CPS by the greatest amount.
 - **Clicks the normal cookie** - Click For Me will automatically click the normal cookie, in addition to buying buildings and upgrades.
 - **Behavior customization** - Click For Me will allow you to customize its behavior based on a settings file.
+- **Uses spells** - Click For Me will automatically use spells.
+- **Uses temple** - Click For Me will automatically configure the temple.

 ## Dependencies